 EllenDeller Posted: 08/27/11

 We loved these.
 I made them into patties early in the day and chilled them well, which helps them keep their shape.
 I had no problems with crumbling, but do handle them gently.
+I also recommend checking red lentils at 10 minutes--they cook really quickly.
 Instead of garlic, I added garam masala to the mayo & lemon and served on whole wheat English muffins.
 Sides were sweet potatoes with a dash of garam masala and some sauteed okra & onions.

 Keiko123 Posted: 12/11/11

 I cant say I followed the recipe "exactly" as I should have..so maybe not fair to give it a 5 star rating..I was looking for a fast way to use up lentils from another recipe as I had cooked too much and couldn't find any other lentil burger recipes with everything I already had on hand from the other recipe.
 Okay..I used regular lentils..not red..and I used oatmeal..not bread crumbs...and it worked.
 We were happy and they tasted great. .I plan to use the recipe again next time but follow it as I should.
 I am a new bride to a vegetarian husband so this is a keeper for us.
 Also, I think they are low cost to make if you use dried lentils and make the lentils yourself.

 Mark9199 Posted: 09/06/12

 I followed this exactly as written.
 My problem was the lentils.
 Red lentils cook a lot faster than regular and at 20 minutes of simmering, they were a pile of mush, very much resembling mashed potatoes.
 Regular lentils may have worked, but red did not.
 The result was really mushy burgers.
 Not a bad list of ingredients, but as written, I have to rate it a 1-star.

 donners30 Posted: 05/29/12